Journey out of this world to World of WearableArt® Awards Show

 During the WOW season, it’s recommended to book in advance for restaurants, especially if you are attending an evening WOW performance, you don’t want to be waiting in line when the show begins!

-Your journey to World of WearableArt Awards Show
+Your journey to the 2021 World of WearableArt Awards Show

 Great Journeys proudly take you on a journey through some of the best landscapes in the world, showcasing the very best of New Zealand.
 So who better to take you to the World of WearableArt Awards Show than us?